Week 7

 Activity 2

 • Paracetamol and ibuprofen are over-the-counter medicines that can relieve period pain.
 You already know quite a bit about these medicines.
 However, mefenamic acid may be a medicine that you are not familiar with.
-Using resources such as the NZ Formulary, Medsafe, and other trustworthy sources, find out the following information about mefenamic acid and create a journal post to document your answers:
+Using resources such as the NZ Formulary, Medsafe, and other trustworthy sources, find out the following information about mefenamic acid and document your answers:

 • Trade names for mefenamic acid